 Swiss army says preparing to deploy to assist virus fight

-The battalion will be carry out a "special service towards the security and protection of us all," he wrote.
-While he did not clarify the specific service to be provided, he pointed out that more than 90 percent of the personnel in Switzerland's hospital battalions "work in other professions, but have civilian-recognised, military-acquired basic care training."
-Army spokesman Daniel Reist told AFP that the battalion, made up of between 500 and 600 people, will be prepared to support work at hospitals across the country if requested.
+The battalion will carry out a "special service towards the security and protection of us all," he wrote.
+While he did not clarify the specific service to be provided, he pointed out that more than 90 percent of the personnel in Switzerland's hospital battalions "work in other professions, but have civilian-recognized, military-acquired basic care training."
+Army spokesman Daniel Reist told AFP that the battalion, made up of between 500 and 600 people, will be prepared to support work at hospitals across the country if requested, especially taking on logistical tasks.

+"There has not yet been a request," he said.
+The army, which in Switzerland is organised as a militia, with conscripts carrying out a short initial training and then being called back in for several weeks of training each year, also counts doctors and specialists in its ranks, but they have been asked to remain in their civilian positions.

-According to the last count on Friday, 1,125 people have been infected in the small Alpine country and seven have died from the virus.
-The overall death toll from the new virus, which first emerged in China in December, has jumped to more than 5,000 across the world, including nearly 1,500 in Europe, with total infections topping 140,000 internationally, according to an AFP tally based on official sources..
+According to the latest official count, 1,355 people have been infected in the small Alpine country and 11 have died from the virus.
+The overall death toll from the new virus, which first emerged in China in December, has jumped to more than 5,400 across the world, including nearly 1,500 in Europe, with total infections topping 140,000 internationally, according to an AFP tally based on official sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)